Samuel-De Champlain Bridge: Construction history

 In September 2007, faced with rising costs for the maintenance of the Champlain Bridge (commissioned in 1962), then Canadian Minister of Transport Lawrence Cannon confirmed that his department was seriously considering the construction of a replacement structure.
 In August 2008, Transport Canada announced that it was exploring different scenarios for a new bridge.
 In October 2011, then Minister of Transport Denis Lebel officially announced that construction on the new bridge would begin within 10 years.

 In November 2014, then Minister of Transport Lisa Raitt announced that she was abandoning the idea of naming the new bridge in honour of Maurice Richard after consulting the family of the former ice hockey champion.
 Prior to the 2015 Canadian federal election, the 28th Canadian Ministry planned on imposing a $2-$4 toll on the new bridge, however, this plan was abandoned following the election of the 29th Canadian Ministry.

 In April 2015, the federal government selected the JV consortium: Signature on the St. Lawrence Group to build the new bridge.
 The consortium mainly includes: SNC-Lavalin, the Spanish ACS Infrastructure, and Dragados Canada.
 T.Y.
 Lin International is serving as the Lead Designer.

 Construction on the new bridge officially began on June 16, 2015.
-On December 19, 2018, Minister of Infrastructure and Communities François-Philippe Champagne announced that the official name of the new bridge will be the Samuel-de-Champlain Bridge.
+On December 19, 2018, Minister of Infrastructure and Communities François-Philippe Champagne announced that the official name of the new bridge will be the Samuel-de-Champlain Bridge, after French explorer Samuel de Champlain.
 The bridge opened to northbound/westbound traffic on June 24, 2019 (St-Jean-Baptiste Day), with the official opening ceremony being held on June 28, 2019, and southbound/eastbound traffic opening on July 1, 2019 (Canada Day).
 The multi-purpose runway was opened in November 2019 followed by the REM train tracks on July 31, 2023.